Mitrazz/UT-Data-Science-Assignment/README.md

 Students should fork this repository and upload reqired assignment files due to the tasks introduced after each session.

 The Final Score for each assignment is calculated as described here: You have 100 points at first.
 For missing each task's main activity you lose 10 points and having minor mistakes reduces 5 points of your starting points.This will be your score as "Completeness" of assignment.
-After calculating the completeness of assignment, you will lose 2.5% of your score for each extra commit you had and 0.5% for each hour you delayed doing the assignment.
+After calculating the completeness of assignment, you lose 2.5% of your score for each extra commit you had and 0.5% for each hour you delayed doing the assignment.

 The Final Score will be the average of scores for all the assignments.